EilatanF/11-411_Project/README.md

 # 11-411_Project
 #Project made for 11-411 Natural Language Processing.

-#Takes in a Wikipedia article, and askes questions about it.
+Takes in a Wikipedia article, and asks reasonable questions about it.